Elenita Binay

 Elenita "Ellen" Sombillo Binay (born Elenita Gabriel Sombillo; November 9, 1943) is a Filipina politician and physician.
 She served as mayor of Makati from 1998 to 2001.
 She is married to former Vice President Jejomar Binay.
 She is the mother of Makati Mayors Jejomar "Junjun" Binay, Jr., Abigail Binay, and Nancy Binay, who is also a former senator.

 Early life and education

 Elenita Gabriel Sombillo was born on November 9, 1943, in Angat, Bulacan to Faustino Sombillo, a former vice mayor of the said town, and Loreto Gabriel.
 His father also owned a construction company, while her mother had an embroidery export business.
 Having been orphaned early, she worked odd jobs like taking care of a relative's poultry, going to the market, and learning to type papers as she was determined to complete her studies.
 She took up medicine at Manila Central University.
 She then worked as a resident physician and OB-GYN at José R. Reyes Memorial Medical Center.

 Political career

-Elenita Binay, though employed as a medical practitioner, ran and won as mayor of Makati after her husband vacated the post.
+Elenita Binay, though employed as a medical practitioner, ran and won as mayor of Makati after her husband Jejomar Binay vacated the post due to term limits.
 She became the first female mayor of Makati, serving from 1998 to 2001.
+She chose not to seek re-election in 2001, allowing her husband to run for mayor again.